-In light of the above, the Directors are satisfied that the Group has access to adequate resources to continue in operational existence for a period of at least 12 months from the date of signing these consolidated financial statements.
-The Directors believe that it is therefore appropriate to prepare the consolidated financial statements on a going concern basis.
+In assessing the going concern assumption, the Directors are satisfied that the Group has access to adequate resources to continue in operational existence for a period of at least 12 months from the date of signing these consolidated financial statements.
+The Directors believe that it is appropriate to prepare the consolidated financial statements on a going concern basis.